confetticode/homestead/README.md

 Visit http://laravel-demo.local to verify if it works.

-Finally, open `~/Homestead/laravel-demo` with your favourite IDE and start coding.
+Finally, open `~/Homestead/src/laravel-demo` with your favorite IDE and start coding.